Nesvilab/DIA-Umpire/README.md

 # Suggested workflow
-Depending on the scale of applications, we describe here different application scenarios which require different combinations of DIA-Umpire modules
+Depending on the scale of applications, three application scenarios which require different combinations of DIA-Umpire modules are described in our [userguides] (http://msfragger.nesvilab.org/).

 1. Identification only analysis (Steps A->B)